-Adverse drug reactions (ADRs) caused by everyday medicines or anaesthetics can include depression, anxiety, insomnia, suicidal thoughts and actions and dependence.
+Adverse drug reactions (ADRs) caused by everyday medicines, or anaesthetics can include depression, anxiety, insomnia, suicidal feelings.
+Pharmaceutical drugs for pain, infections, acne, anxiety, depression, may cause immediate or withdrawal reactions.
+Genetic differences may put individuals at risk

 APRIL (Adverse Psychiatric Reactions Information Link) www.april.org.uk